awslabs/amazon-timestream-tools/tools/python/influxdb_v2_to_v3_migration/README.md

        curl -X GET "<InfluxDB v3 host>/health" --header "Authorization: Bearer <InfluxDB v3 token>"
        ```

 11. Make sure you have enough disk space to hold all of the data that you want to migrate, uncompressed.
 Data will be backed up to an `engine` directory, by default in `~`.
 Within this directory, backed up data is organized into `data/<bucket_id>/` directories.
-Each bucket's [line protocol](https://docs.influxdata.com/influxdb/v2/reference/syntax/line-protocol/) data file will be, by default, named `output.lp`, and will be in their respective bucket directories.
+Each bucket's [line protocol](https://docs.influxdata.com/influxdb/v2/reference/syntax/line-protocol/) data file will be `<bucket name>.lp`, and will be in their respective bucket directories.

 12. Run the script, providing:
     - Your InfluxDB v2 URL.